paintedbicycle/sketch-data-faker/README.md

 - You can refresh it and get another copy of that data randomly re-inserted
 - It works inside Symbols, so one symbol can create several symbols with the random data inserted each time

-There are 2 ways to use it: Manual and Automatic

-- In **manual mode**, you select one of the specific types of data that Sketch Data Faker has available.
-No setup needed.
-- In **automatic mode**, you can insert one of over 100 types of data, if you rename your text layers in smart ways.
-(See Below)

 ## Installation

-- To use Sketch Data Faker, first install the plugin by double clicking on it.
-You can find the latest version in the Releases tab: https://github.com/paintedbicycle/sketch-data-faker/releases
+- To use Sketch Data Faker, install the plugin by double-clicking on the `sketch-data-faker.sketchplugin` file.

+## How to Use

 - Once installed, data will become available to you in the native Sketch Data menus just like other types of data.
 - You can view more about how to use Sketch's Data features here: https://sketchapp.com/docs/data/

+There are 2 ways to use it: Manual and Automatic (Recommended)

+- In **manual mode**, you select one of the specific pre-built types of data that Sketch Faker has made available in the dropdown menu.
+No setup/changes to your Sketch file needed.
+- In **automatic mode** (recommended), you can insert much more data - over 100 types of data, by _renaming your text layer_ using the chart below.

 ## Manual Mode

-- In **manual mode**, you right-click on the text layer and look for the "Data Feeds" option then "Sketch Data Faker >" and then choose the type of data you want (for example Full Name).
+- To use **manual mode**, right-click on the text layer and look "Sketch Data Faker" menu in the "Data Feeds" menu.
+Then choose the type of data you want to insert.
+For example `Full Name`.
+Your layer will now be replaced with a random Full Name.
-  The layer text will be replaced with whatever type of data you chose.
-It's linked and is good to go.
-You can even refresh it to get new data or use it inside symbols with unique data for each symbol.
+- The layer text will be replaced with whatever type of data you chose.
+It's now linked up and is good to go.
+You can even refresh it to get different data of the same type or use it inside symbols with unique data for each symbol.

-## Automatic Mode
+## Automatic Mode (Recommended)

-- In **automatic mode** you **re-name your layer** with the name of the type of data you want (see the chart below for all the data you can use).
+- In **automatic mode** you **re-name your layer** with the type of data you want (see the chart below for all the data types you can use).
-- Then you right click on the layer and go to the same menu, but you choose "Auto (Layer Name)" from the menu this time.
+- When you right click on the layer and go to the same menu as above, but you choose the "Auto (Layer Name)" option from the menu this time.
-- You text will be replaced with the new type of data.
-And will work the same way as manual mode above.
+- Your layer text will be replaced with random data of whatever type you changed your layer name to
+- The rest will work the same way as manual mode above.

-### Automatic Mode Content
+### Automatic Mode Content Types

 - Again, if you select **Automatic Mode** and there have set your layer to use "Auto (Layer Name)" from the _Sketch Data Faker_ menu, you must rename your layer properly to insert over 100 types of text data that you can choose from.
-- The chart below has "categories" (i.e "address") and "data types" (i.e. zipCode) and that you can choose from
+- The chart below has the data types (i.e. zipCode) and that you can choose from
-- To use the data types you first put the category name followed by a "." followed by the data type...like this: "address.zipCode"
+- To use the data types you first put the category name followed by followed by the data type with a dot (".") in between.
+For example: `address.zipCode` will give you have a US zip code.
 - Make sure to use the exact spelling and all capitalization!

 More examples: